The Mantra

 return v = Value v

-A computation of type Result a
+A computation of type Result a returns zero or one a

 Replacing Failure by a List of Successes

-Instead of Result a
+Instead of Result a let’s return [a]!

 - Instead of

-, return the empty list[]
+Error, return the empty list[] - Instead of

-, return the singleton list[v]
+Value v, return the singleton list[v]

 … can we do something fun with many elements?